 A vinyl pool liner is a good alternative for those who have an exiting pool that needs renovating.
 Compared to a new concrete surface, vinyl will normally cost you much less.
-Also, you can choose from a variety of vibrant colours and finishes.
+Also, you can choose from a variety of vibrant colours and finishes most of which are very smooth to touch.
 Most vinyl manufactures offer longer warranties these days which may also prove to be useful.
 However, it is always worth asking a few details about what exactly is covered under the warranty.

 Benefits of vinyl lined pools